Company Accounts

 2. For writing off following

-i) Share issue expenses or commission paid on issue of shares.
+i) Share issue expenses or commission paid on

 ii) Discount on issue of shares or Debentures.